Tesla's 10-year deal with Elon Musk hinges on company performance

-For each of the 12 performance milestones achieved, Musk will vest in stock options corresponding to 1% of Tesla's total outstanding shares.
+For each of the 12 performance milestones achieved, Musk will vest in stock options corresponding to 1 percent of Tesla's total outstanding shares.
 If none of the 12 milestones are achieved, Musk won't be compensated at all.
 Of course, for Musk to receive any of the compensation he must remain CEO for Tesla or serve as both Executive Chairman and Chief Product Officer.
-Though there aren't any current plans to bring in a new CEO, this does leave wiggle room for Tesla should executive moves happen.
+Though there aren't any current plans to bring in a new CEO, this does leave wiggle room for Tesla to make some executive moves.

-Tesla and Musk's new performance award is similar to the last compensation award, put in place back in 2012.
-Like this new plan, the 2012 plan awarded Musk with stock options vested only when Tesla's market cap increased in $4 billion increments and when it achieved predetermined operational milestones.
-Those included production targets for vehicles and milestones for development of Model X and Model 3 programs.
-To date, all of those market cap milestones and 9 of the 10 operational milestones have been met.
+Like this new plan, Musk's 2012 deal awarded him with stock options vested only when Tesla's market cap increased in $4 billion increments and when it achieved predetermined operational milestones.
+Those included production targets for vehicles and milestones for development of its Model X and Model 3 programs.
+To date, all of those market cap milestones and nine of the 10 operational milestones have been met.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.